Lettie (musician): Biography

 Lettie grew up in Suffolk, England.

-She is a former Medieval History student and avid collector of postcards and ephemera.
-She has, as a result of her love of films, been recording videos for most of her songs since 2008.
-They often depict things that are fleeting and past such as the last day of Streatham Ice Arena on 17 December 2011, or an installation by Tomás Saraceno the Hayward Psycho Buildings exhibition (2008) or a day in her life.
+She is a former history student and avid collector of postcards and ephemera.

-Lettie met producer/writer David Baron in 2006 and has made three records with him, Age of Solo and Everyman (2008) and Good Fortune, Bad Weather (May 2012).
+Lettie met producer/writer David Baron in 2006 and has made three records with him, Age of Solo and Everyman (2008) and Good Fortune, Bad Weather (2012).
 The records were primarily recorded and produced at Baron's home studio in Boiceville, New York.
 All three records have been independently released.

 In October 2009, Lettie performed a session at the BBC's Maida Vale Studios as part of 2009's Electric Proms.
 She performed "Atmosphere", "My Name Is", "Red" and "Hang On", with Mike Mason on Alesis Ion and guitar.
 During the same month, Lettie embarked on her first European tour, supporting ex-Bauhaus frontman Peter Murphy.
 Lettie appears as a singer and co-writer on "Counting Waves" on Sarah Fimm's White Birds EP.

-She has supported Squeeze’s Chris Difford and Roger O'Donnell and played the ‘Introducing Stages’ at Glastonbury and Jimmy’s Farm in 2010.

-In between albums she has written with Anthony Phillips (Genesis) and sung vocals for Universal Music Group and her voice has appeared on a number of commercials in the US and Europe.

-Lettie's new album produced and written with David Baron, Good Fortune, Bad Weather, makes use of Baron's collection of unusual instruments such as moogs, synths, and arps.
+Lettie's album produced and written with David Baron, Good Fortune, Bad Weather, makes use of Baron's collection of unusual instruments such as moogs, synths, and arps.
 The album features the musicianship of Danny Blume, Zachary Alford on drums and Sara Lee, D James Goodwin on guitars, Jeremy Bernstein, and David Baron on synthesizers and everything else.
-The album garnered favourable many reviews across the board including four stars from the Irish Times.
+The album received four stars from the Irish Times.

-Musical style

-Lettie's music combines vintage analogue electronica and alternate-acoustic folk.
-Lettie's albums feature Arp and Moog modular synthesizer.

-Lettie's live performances have taken her all over Europe as support act for Peter Murphy in 2009 and the UK in 2010.
-She plays keyboards, electric guitar and harmonica.
-She uses effects pedals, two microphones and a loop pedal to make the performance live and varied.
-Lettie presently plays with Richard Moore on electric violin.